In the Wet: Multiple vote

 Perhaps the most interesting (and enduring) feature of the book is the "multiple vote", seen as a necessary reform of democracy.
-A person can have up to seven votes.
+This is plural voting under another name.
+In elections described by Shute, a person could have up to seven votes.
 Everyone gets a basic vote.
 Other votes can be earned for education (including a commission in the armed forces), earning one's living overseas for two years, raising two children to the age of 14 without divorcing, being an official of a Christian church, or having a high earned income.
 The seventh vote, which in the book is awarded to David Anderson for his heroism, is only given at the Queen's discretion by Royal Charter.

-Plural voting was possible in Britain in the past.
-Until the late 1940s, the graduates of all British universities sent representatives to Parliament, and property owners could vote both where they lived and where they owned property; a university-educated property owner could therefore have three votes.
-The graduates of the National University of Ireland and of Trinity College are still represented in the upper house of Ireland's parliament.
-Mark Twain had used the idea of multiple votes for merit in his short story "The Curious Republic of Gondour".
+Plural voting was used in Britain in the past and still is used today in the City of London.
+Until the late 1940s, the graduates of all British universities sent representatives to Parliament, and property owners could vote in district where they lived and where they owned property if they were different.
+A university-educated property owner could two or more votes, with one person being noted as having 50 separate votes.